Bilal Bilici

 Bilal Bilici (born 1984) is a Turkish politician.
-He was elected to parliament in 2023 general election from Adana as a Good Party member.
+He was elected to parliament in the 2023 general election from Adana as a Good Party member.

 Biography

 He was born in 1984 in Adana.
 His father is Mehmet Ali Bilici, a businessman and politician who served three terms as an Adana deputy in the Turkish Grand National Assembly.
 He completed his higher education in the Department of Economics at Boston University.

 He worked as a consultant in the Boston office of Ernst & Young and Accenture.
 He worked in the oil and petrochemical industry in Dubai.

 In Turkey, he served on the Board of Directors of Bilici Holding.
 He continued his Master's program in Global Politics and International Relations at Bahçeşehir University.
 His thesis titled "The rise of populism and the radical right in European politics: The case of the Freedom Party of Austria (FPÖ)" (2020) and received his master's degree.

 In 2020, he joined the Marmara Group Strategic and Social Research Foundation.
 He took part in the Foreign Economic Relations Board under the Ministry of Economy.
 In 2021, he was appointed Honorary Consul of Guatemala in Istanbul.
 He took part in the board of directors of the World Honorary Consuls Association, which includes honorary consuls working in Turkey and affiliated to the Republic of Turkey.

 In 2022, he was appointed as the advisor to the chairman of the Good Party's US representation.

-In the 2023 Turkish general elections, he was elected as an MP from Adana from the Good Party.
+In the 2023 Turkish general elections, he was elected as MP from Adana for the Good Party.

 On 15 May 2024, he resigned from Good Party.
-On 20 August 2024 he joined to Republican People's Party.
+On 20 August 2024 he joined the Republican People's Party.